-Did you know that there is support available for small business that have not previously received funding?
-The NIH SBIR and STTR programs strive to bring diverse perspectives, backgrounds, and skillsets to solve complex problems.
+Did you know that there is support available for small businesses that have not previously received funding?
+The NIH SBIR and STTR programs strive to bring diverse perspectives, backgrounds, and skill sets to solve complex problems.
 However, the NIH recognizes that new applicants may need help navigating the grant application process.
-The Applicant Assistance Program (AAP) provides support and guidance to first time small business applicants.
+The Applicant Assistance Program (AAP) provides support and guidance to first-time small business applicants.

 One of the main goals of the AAP is to increase participation in the SBIR and STTR programs by businesses that are owned or controlled by individuals who are traditionally underrepresented in biomedical sciences.
 Therefore, NIH is particularly interested in applications from socially or economically disadvantaged small businesses (SDB), women-owned small business (WOSB), and small businesses located in under-represented states.